 6) Commitment: It’s one thing to say you’re interested in artificial intelligence, animal conservation, or finding a cure for Alzheimer’s.
 It’s another to show your interest through active involvement over time.
 Take the Berkeley grad who, while still in high school, ran an art studio for kids on weekends in her garage, or the Arizona State Honors admit who interned at a physical therapy office, or the STEM student who organized a team for a local tech challenge: each student was able to prove their dedication through sustained, concrete activity.

-7) And, the Big D for Diversity!
+7) Cultural Intelligence!
 What kinds of experiences does your child have with people who differ in terms of socioeconomic status, cultural experience, regional background, or religious influence?
 Is your child someone who creates or works within groups of people from diverse backgrounds?
 Is he or she a bridge builder?
-In our multicultural, globally interconnected society, colleges want to see applicants who are comfortable with personal or cultural difference and can move among varying social groups in a harmonious way.
+In our globally interconnected society, colleges want to see applicants who are comfortable with personal or cultural difference and can move among varying social groups in a harmonious way.

 Conclusion and Next Steps